ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ### network scaling -- medium

+Use case name:

+: Network scaled -- medium

+Who will use it:

+: larger enterprises, including network operators

+Attestation type:

+: passport

+Attesting Party:

+: manufacturer of OS or hardware system

+Relying Party:

+: network equipment

+Claims used:

+: TBD

+Description:

-An entire network of systems needs to be validated: such as all the desktops in an enterprise's building, or all the routers at an ISP.
+: An entire network of systems needs to be validated: such as all the desktops in an enterprise's building, or all the routers at an ISP.
 The infrastructure is not necessarily trusted: it could be subverted, and it must also attest.
 The devices may be under a variety of operators, and may be